On Water Resources, Cooperation, and Conflicts

 Marc Müller

-Marc Müller is an assistant professor in hydrology and water resources at the University of Notre Dame’s Department of Civil and Environmental Engineering and Earth Science.
-He takes a multidisciplinary approach to studying the interactions between humans and water, particularly in rapidly-changing regions where little data is available...
+Marc Müller is an associate professor in hydrology and water resources at the University of Notre Dame’s Department of Civil and Environmental Engineering and Earth Science...

 Read More